-The testing for impairment consists of a comparison of the estimated fair value of the assets with their net carrying values.
-If the net carrying amount of the assets exceed its estimated fair value, an impairment will be recognized for indefinite-lived intangibles, including goodwill, in an amount equal to that excess.
+For the testing of goodwill and other indefinite-lived intangible assets for impairment, the Company may perform a qualitative analysis to determine whether it is more likely than not that the fair value of a reporting unit or indefinite-lived intangible asset exceeds the carrying amount, which includes an evaluation as to whether there have been significant changes to macro-economic factors related to the reporting unit or intangible asset that could materially impact fair value.
+If it is determined, based on qualitative factors, that the fair value of the reporting unit or indefinite-lived intangible asset is more likely than not less than carrying amount, or if significant changes to macro-economic factors related to the reporting unit or intangible asset fair values since the previous quantitative analysis was performed, a quantitative impairment test would be required, in which the Company would determine the estimated fair value of its reporting units using discounted cash flow analyses and determine the estimated fair value of its indefinite-lived intangible assets using an income approach.
+The quantitative test for impairment consists of a comparison of the estimated fair value, an impairment will be recognized for indefinite-lived intangibles, including goodwill, in an amount equal to that excess.
 If the net carrying amount of the assets does not exceed the estimated fair value, no impairment loss is recognized.
-For the testing of goodwill and other indefinite-lived intangible assets for impairment, the Company performs a qualitative analysis to determine whether it is more likely than not that the fair value of a reporting unit or indefinite-lived intangible asset exceeds the carrying amount, which includes an evaluation as to whether there have been significant changes to macro-economic factors related to the reporting unit or intangible asset that could materially impact fair value.
-If it is determined, based on qualitative factors, that the fair value of the reporting unit or indefinite-lived intangible asset is more likely than not less than carrying amount, a quantitative impairment test would be required, in which the Company would determine the estimated fair value of its reporting units using discounted cash flow analyses and determine the estimated fair value of its indefinite-lived intangible assets using an income approach.

-As a result of the coronavirus (COVID-19) pandemic and the impact it has had on the Company's operations during the year ended July 31, 2020, and the expected continuing impact of the pandemic on future operations, the Company determined that the estimated fair value of its Colorado resort ground transportation company reporting unit within its Lodging segment no longer exceeded its carrying value.
-As further discussed in Note 8, the Company recognized an impairment of approximately \$28.4 million related to its Colorado resort ground transportation company during the year ended July 31, 2020, which was recorded within asset impairments on the Company's Consolidated Statement of Operations, with a corresponding reduction to goodwill, net of \$25.7 million and to intangible assets, net and property, plant and equipment, net of \$2.7 million.
-See Note 8, Supplementary Balance Sheet Information, for additional information.
-The Company determined that there were no other impairments of goodwill, definite and indefinite-lived assets for the years ended July 31, 2020, and that there was no impairment to goodwill and no material impairment to definite or indefinite-lived intangible assets for the years ended July 31, 2019 and 2018.
+The Company determined that there were no impairments of goodwill or definite and indefinite-lived assets for the years ended July 31, 2021 and 2019.
+As a result of COVID-19 and the impact it has had on the Company's operations during the year ended July 31, 2020, the Company determined that the estimated fair value of its Colorado resort ground transportation company reporting unit within its Lodging segment no longer exceeded its carrying value.
+As further discussed in Note 8, Supplementary Balance Sheet Information, the Company recognized an impairment of approximately \$28.4 million related to its Colorado resort ground transportation company during the year ended July 31, 2020, which was recorded within asset impairments on the Company's Consolidated Statement of Operations, with a corresponding reduction to goodwill, net of \$25.7 million and to intangible assets, net and property, plant and equipment, net of \$2.7 million.
+See Note 8, Supplementary Balance Sheet Information.
+The Company determined that there were no other impairments of goodwill or definite and indefinite-lived assets for the year ended July 31, 2020.

 Long-lived Assets - The Company evaluates potential impairment of long-lived assets and long-lived assets to be disposed of whenever events or changes in circumstances indicate that the net carrying amount of an asset may not be fully recoverable.
 If the sum of the expected cash flows, on an undiscounted basis, is less than the net carrying amount of the asset, an impairment loss is recognized in the amount by which the net carrying amount of the asset exceeds its estimated fair value.
+The Company determined that there were no impairments of long-lived assets for the years ended July 31, 2021 and 2019.
 As discussed above, the Company recorded an impairment to long-lived assets related to its Colorado resort ground transportation company during the year ended July 31, 2020.
-The Company determined that there were no other impairments of long-lived assets for the year ended July 31, 2020, and determined there was no impairment of the net carrying amount of a long-lived asset occurred during the years ended July 31, 2019 and 2018.
+The Company determined that there were no other impairments of long-lived assets for the year ended July 31, 2020.